chef/chef-web-docs/chef_master/source/ctl_chef_backend.rst

 -----------------------------------------------------
 .. tag ctl_chef_backend_service_list

-Use the ``service-list`` subcommand to display a list of all available services on a machine in the Chef server backend HA cluster.
+Use the ``service-list`` subcommand to display a list of all available services on a machine in the Chef Infra Server backend HA cluster.
 A service that is enabled is labeled with an asterisk (*).

 This subcommand has the following syntax: